apollographql/apollo-link/packages/apollo-link-error/README.md

     }
     if (networkError) {
       console.log(`[Network error]: ${networkError}`);
-      // no need to retry if there was a network error }
+      // if you would also like to retry automatically on
+      // network errors, we recommend that you use
+      // apollo-link-retry
+    }
   }
 );